PaulHan0527/TodoTracker/README.md

 This app is developed as a full-stack MERN application using Mongo Atlas, Express, React, Node, Apollo and GraphQL.
 For front-end CSS framework, [WolfieTools](https://wolfie-tools-frontend.github.io/#/), is also Used.

+Run `npm start` on the root directory for a dev server on `localhost:8080`.

 ### List of Features
 * Sign Up / Login
 * Create a list